Demontager/minessh/README.md

 4. Launch script ./mine.sh
 5. Set up non-password authentication.
 Press 7 and procceed to further instructions.
 6. All done.
 You may back to menu and choose desired option.

+(Optional)
-7. (Optional) If you would like to setup cron job then you need to run script with cron parameter.
-For example to test mining servers every 20 minutes add line to crontab. */20 * * * * /root/mine.sh cron
+7. If you would like to setup cron job then you need to run script with cron parameter.
+For example to test mining servers every 20 minutes add line to crontab   */20 * * * * /root/mine.sh cron
+8. Enable email notifications, set notify="YES" and enter email details.
+Then while running cron task script will perform checks and if mining failed you will get email.
+Also at any time you may send mining logs from all miners to defined email, this option available within main menu.

 **How to add your custom miner.
 As an example explained how to add YACminer.**